marytts/marytts-wiki/New-Language-Support.md

 Once downloaded the best way to handle the xml dump is splitting it into small chunks.
 You can avoid this step if your wiki dump is not bigger than 500MB, and you do not have memory problems.

-For example, after unziping the English wikipedia dump will be approx. 16GB, so for further processing it can be split using the '''WikipediaDumpSplitter''' program.
+For example, after unziping the English wikipedia dump will be approx. 16GB, so for further processing it can be split using the Wikipedia Dump Splitter program, wrapped by the following script:

-The following script explains its usage and possible parameters for enwiki:
+    wkdb_split_dump.sh wkdb.conf

 ### 2.2.
 Wikipedia Markup cleaning and mysql database creation